Originally posted in 2017, Updated on Jan 6, ’22, and Jan 6, ’23

 How long until that new car smell wears off?
 Not long because that orange chicken air freshener is not going to help.

 This is what you can expect from a company where they own 70 out of the 101 locations which is ineptitude because they can’t even get a store locator right (all they had to do was add “Los Angeles Metro and Cupertino only”).
 They did not do that, so I have listed all the Yoshinoya locations to make finding a location easier.
+In 5-6 years, the company has refused to provide me the list or fix their locator.

-The Takeaway About the Yoshinoya USA Experience
+The Takeaway About the Yoshinoya America Experience

 Yoshinoya in the United States could be everything people love about Yoshinoya (the “Yoshinoya experience”), but the big wigs are solely focused on their spreadsheets and demographic data.
 The psychographics of who and why people like myself love Yoshinoya do not even seem like we are even considered which is why this is my plea to Yoshinoya America to get with the rest of the family, or they should be disowned – tough love is in order *hug* (I even fully leaned in on the hug).